 The loss of the high polish on certain marble and granite can be attributed to wear.
 This is especially true of marble, since it is much softer than granite.
-Dirt and sand tracked in on the bottoms of the shoes can act like sandpaper on a stone floor surface and will wear the polish off over time.
-A stone restoration professional can restore the polish using a number of different techniques.

 2. Etching

 The dull, whitish spot created when liquids containing acids are spilled on marble is called etching.
 Marble and limestone etch very easily.
 Granite is very acid-resistant and will rarely etch.
 To prevent etching, avoid using cleaners and chemicals that contain acids.
 Light etching can be removed with a little effort and a good marble polishing compound.
 Deep etching or large areas will require the services of a restoration professional.